epibayes/epibayes.github.io/README.md

 - Checks that the most recent date exists in the csv somewhere

 A copy of the Python file, called `gistupdater.py`, can be requested by contacting Stephanie.

+#### IMPORTANT NOTE ABOUT DATA (as of Fall 2022)
+As per data usage agreements, MI Symptoms data is no longer available.
+The last "good" day of MI Symptoms data we have access to is **June 13, 2022**.

+"Standard" case data seems to also be transitioning away from Guildenstern to a different pipeline system.
+The last "good" day of case data we have access to is **July 1, 2022**.

+ *(response from Michael Hayashi, who is in charge of the overall data we used to update our website)*

 ### HOW GIST DATA IS USED BY COVIDMAPPING
 Gist data is fetched with the `await d3.csv()` method, and csv contents are parsed further using `d3` utilities.